Feasibility of performing quantum chemistry calculations on quantum computers: A criterion for quantum phase estimation (QPE): estimating the orthogonality catastrophe

-We end this letter by a discussion of the scaling that one may expect for $\Omega$.
+We end with a discussion of the scaling that one may expect for $\Omega$.
 A reasonable variational energy is an extensive quantity $E_V \propto N$.
 Likewise, the variance is also likely to be extensive $\sigma^2 \propto N$ (this is true if the energy is roughly the sum of local terms).
-It follows that the overlap index is generically an extensive quantity $I_\Omega = \alpha N$, from which one concludes that the overlap decreases exponentially $\Omega \approx e^{-\alpha N}$.
+It follows that the overlap index is generically an extensive quantity $I_\Omega = \alpha N$, from which one concludes that the overlap decreases exponentially

 This is the orthogonality catastrophe in the context of variational calculations.
 To illustrate the above statements, the top panels of Figure~\ref{fig:scaling} show the Hartree-Fock energy (left) and variance (right) of hydrogen chains of up to $N=128$ in the STO-$3$G basis set.
-Both indeed scale linearly with $N$ as advertized.
-In a slightly different context, a recent work \cite{Wu2023} has aggregated a large data set of energies and variances of variational ansatz of various condensed matter systems of various sizes using various methods.
+Both indeed scale linearly with $N$, as advertised.

+In a slightly different context, a recent work \cite{Wu2023} has aggregated a large dataset of energies and variances of variational ans\"atze of various condensed-matter systems of various sizes using various methods.
 The bottom panel of Figure~\ref{fig:scaling} shows $I_\Omega$ versus $E_V-E_0$ for the data set of \cite{Wu2023}.
 We find that $I_\Omega$ is well fitted by a linear law $I_\Omega = C|E-E_0|$, with $C = 27.8 \pm 0.1$.
 Since $|E-E_0|$ is an extensive quantity, this implies again the exponential decay associated with the orthogonality catastrophe.

+We note that this is a generic problem of phase estimation algorithms: even more recent version of the algorithm assume an input state with a large overlap (see e.g \cite{Lin2022b}, which even requires a lower bound on this overlap, and \cite{Kiss2025}, which does not).